mrseanryan/ubuntu-scripts/readme.md

 curl -o- https://raw.githubusercontent.com/mrseanryan/ubuntu-scripts/master/install.sh | bash
 ```

-_note: if you also want docker installed, instead used `install-with-docker.sh`_
+_note: if you also want docker installed, instead use `install-with-docker.sh`_

 OR if that fails: